 If you want to transfer a car lease or loan to another person, that person will usually have to apply for financing just like you did.
 If approved, the lender will essentially use the new car loan to pay off the old one, thus transferring the debt to the new loan holder.

 Transferring isn’t cheap.
-Lease transfer fees can run around $200-$500, plus you’ll have to pay for the car’s depreciation over the full course of your lease (because your monthly payments were calculated with this in mind).
-Additionally, you and the new car owner/lessee will have to sign all the necessary paperwork to make the transfer official.
+Lease transfer fees can run around $200-$500, plus you may have to pay for the car’s depreciation over the full course of your lease (because your monthly payments were calculated with this in mind).
+Make sure you’re truly saving money before you move forward and terminate the agreement.

 Keep in mind the following risks that could interfere with your plans to transfer:

 - If any transfer paperwork is missing or filled out improperly, the transfer could be invalid, and you could still be on the hook for payments even if you don’t have the vehicle anymore.

 - Your lender may outright prohibit the transfer of an auto finance contract.

 - Your contract could stipulate that a transfer can’t take place until a certain amount of time has passed.